puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/safari.md

 # Safari

-`Safari` is the builtin web browser an Apple devices. artemis supports parsing browsing history and downloads from `Safari`.
+Safari is the builtin web browser an Apple devices. artemis supports parsing browsing history and downloads from Safari.
 History data is stored in a SQLITE file while downloads data is stored PLIST file and then stored in [Bookmark](https://mac-alias.readthedocs.io/en/latest/index.html) format